-This year’s Customer Experience Index report for US brands revealed a CX leadership gap — not a single brand has risen to the top of our rankings and continue to move upward.
+This year’s Customer Experience Index report for US brands revealed a CX leadership gap — not a single brand has risen to the top of our rankings and continued to move upward.
 The report is based on Forrester’s CX Index™ methodology, which measures how well a brand’s CX strengthens the loyalty of its customers.
 We revealed the complete rankings of all 314 brands across 21 industries, based on a survey of 118,992 US adult customers.
 Below are more findings:

 The quality of CX in the US dipped.